-I welcome on behalf of the Challenge-trg group, the opportunity to publish our gender pay gap report.
-It has been taken from the pay details of the 13370 colleagues we paid in the pay period within which the 5th April 2022 fell (referred to under the relevant regulations as the "snapshot date"), of which 29.5% were female, and 70.5% were male.
+We welcome the opportunity to publish our gender pay gap report, which has been taken from the pay details of the 12,462 colleagues we paid in the pay period within which the 5th April 2023 fell (referred to under the relevant regulations as the "snapshot date"), of which 29% were female, and 71% were male.

 The businesses principal activity is volume recruitment within the warehousing, logistics and manufacturing sectors which tend to be predominantly male orientated.
-Our data set includes 12,876 temporary colleagues of which 71.5% are males.
+Our data set includes 12,099 temporary colleagues of which 72% are males.